-Name of “Žilavka” (Bos. žila means vein) is probably from it’s look when the grapes are ripe.
-Through its thick but transparent skin you can see the grape fine veins. “Žilavka” is characteristic for its unique grandeur, delicacy, boon and abundance.
+Name “Žilavka” (Bos. žila means vein) is probably derived from it’s look when the grapes are ripe.
+Through its thick but transparent skin you can see the grape fine veins. “Žilavka” is characteristic for its unique grandeur, delicacy and abundance.
 Therefore, “Žilavka” is a symbol of Herzegovina, the region of sunny and karst ambience.

 “Brkić Wine” produces 5 types of wines and all of them are prepared with passion and dedication.
 Three of them are white “Žilavka” types and two of them are red “Blatina” types.

 “Žilavka Inox” is made in the way that is kept in inox tanks for 6 – 7 months.
 After that the wine goes for one month in the bottles.
 Yearly “Brkić Wine” produces 5000 – 7000 bottles of “Žilavka Inox” type.

 “Žilavka Greda” is made with the “sur lie” method.
 For 2 years it’s stored in barrique barrels, after what is stored in bottles.
 In the period of two years “Brkić Wine” produces about 3000 bottles of “Žilavka Greda” white wine.